node-red-contrib-homie-home-assistant-discovery 1.0.8

 works with MQTT Homie

-The node is deliberately simple to wire: put it between the built-in mqtt in and mqtt out nodes.
+The node fits the normal Node-RED MQTT flow: put it between the built-in mqtt in and mqtt out nodes.
 It reads Homie metadata from MQTT, emits retained Home Assistant discovery messages, and can send subscription-control messages back to the same mqtt in node.

 It does not open its own broker connection.
-Node-RED already has excellent MQTT nodes with credentials, TLS, reconnect handling and broker configuration; this node focuses on Homie parsing, Home Assistant mapping, diagnostics and a clean editor experience.
+Node-RED's MQTT nodes already handle credentials, TLS, reconnect behavior and broker configuration; this node focuses on Homie parsing, Home Assistant mapping, diagnostics and editor configuration.

 Node-RED Homie Home Assistant Discovery flow